Interested in our latest studies and articles? Click here!

 Medicine, life sciences,

-pharma and healthcare, as well as associated areas such as fitness, wellness and nutrition, are experiencing entirely new forces nipping at their traditional business models due to the increased pull of digitization and e-health applications.
+, as well as associated areas such as fitness, wellness and nutrition, are experiencing entirely new forces nipping at their traditional business models due to the increased pull of digitization and e-health applications.
 Yet, with at least 60% of the population (and as much as 80% in the developed world) expected to live in urban areas, what about long term perspectives of rural areas?

 The digital future of health